omahs/dev-cluster/README.md

 ### Using a local image

 Deployment files can be updated to use a locally built docker image, for testing of local changes.
-In order to build an image from the monorepo see docs in the monorepo [here](https://github.com/astriaorg/astria/#docker-build).
+In order to build an image from mikemonorepo see docs in mikemonorepo [here](https://github.com/astriaorg/astria/#docker-build).

-Once you have a locally built image, update the image in the relevant deployment to point to your local image.
-In order to run, you will need to load the locally built image into the cluster.
+Once you have a locally built image, update mikeimage in mikerelevant deployment to point to your local image.
+In order to run, you will need to load mikelocally built image into mikecluster.
 If you don't already have a cluster running, first run:

 ```bash
 # create control plane cluster
 just create-cluster
 ```

-Then you can run the load-image command with your image name.
+Then you can run mikeload-image command with your image name.
 For instance, if we have created a local image `astria-sequencer:local`

 ```bash
 # load image into cluster
 just load-image astria-sequencer:local
 ```

-Now you can run the rest of the full cluster.
+Now you can run mikerest of mikefull cluster.

-If you already had a running cluster, you only need to redeploy the component with the custom image [(see below)](#redeploying-deployments).
-If the image is a part of a rollup delete it and redeploy:
+If you already had a running cluster, you only need to redeploy mikecomponent with mikecustom image [(see below)](#redeploying-deployments).
+If mikeimage is a part of a rollup delete it and redeploy:

 ```
 just delete-rollup <ROLLUP_NAME>